WebexCommunity/WebexPythonSDK/docs/index.rst

 * Leverage the API wrapper to cleanly add Spark functionality to your project without having to write the boilerplate code for working with the Spark APIs

-To *dive in* and see how ciscosparkapi makes your life better, check out the :ref:`Quickstart`!
+To *dive in* and see how webexteamsdk makes your life better, check out the :ref:`Quickstart`!

 The User Guide